Fast Facts Brassavola Orchids

 Brassavola orchids are said to be for beginners.
 Find out what kind of TLC a Brassavola orchid plant needs from you.

 Brassavola orchids crave intense bright light.
 It wouldn’t even mind if it gets hit with direct sunshine in the morning.
 A south-facing windowsill or a front porch that gets ample amount of sunlight early in the day are some of the best spots we recommend.

-How frequent should I water this orchid plant?
+How frequently should I water this orchid plant?

 The safest answer to this is it depends.
 Check what potting medium your orchid plant comes with.
 Generally, Brassavola orchid plants that are mounted can be watered several times a week, because these tend to dry out faster and don’t hold much water.
 However, if your Brassavola orchid is planted on a pot, watering generously once a week would be sufficient.
 If it’s in a terracotta pot, you can soak it in a basin filled with water.
 These types of pot can be permeated with water and therefore somehow prevents the plant from getting parched dry.

 What type of temperature does it need?